aramis-lab/clinicadl/docs/Train/Introduction.md

 You need to execute the [`clinicadl tsvtool getlabels`](../TSVTools.md#getlabels-extract-labels-specific-to-alzheimers-disease) and [`clinicadl tsvtool {split|kfold}`](../TSVTools.md#split-single-split-observing-similar-age-and-sex-distributions) pipelines prior to running this pipeline to have the correct TSV file organization.
-Moreover, there should be a CAPS, obtained running the `t1-linear` pipeline of ClinicaDL or the `t1-extensive` preprocessing pipeline of `clinicadl` (to be implemented).
+Moreover, there should be a CAPS, obtained running the `t1-linear` pipeline of ClinicaDL.

 ## Running the pipeline
 The pipeline can be run with the following command line: